hsotoparada/chile-elections-2021/README.md

 This data science project showcases in an interactive Dashboard Application the outcome of the two voting rounds of the 2021 Chilean Presidential Elections.

-Voting dataset  (...) was extracted from https://www.servelelecciones.cl/ through web scraping using `Selenium`.
+Voting dataset  (...) was obtained from https://www.servelelecciones.cl/ through web scraping using `Selenium`.